 AREAS OF INTEREST:

-* Comparative Civil Rights, Employment Discrimination, Critical Race Theory, Latin American Studies, Latino Studies, Ethnic Studies, Trusts Wills & Estates, Comparative Inheritance Law
+* Anti-Discrimination/ Equality Law, Comparative Civil Rights, Employment Discrimination, Critical Race Theory, Latin American Studies, Latino Studies, Ethnic Studies, Trusts Wills & Estates, Comparative Inheritance Law

 Professor Hernandez, is an internationally recognized comparative race law expert and in 2015 was awarded a 2015 Fulbright Specialist Grant to consult on racial equality projects at Université Paris Ouest Nanterre La Défense, in Paris and the University of the West Indies Law School, in Trinidad.
 She has previously served as a Law and Public Policy Affairs Fellow at Princeton University, a Faculty Fellow at the Institute for Research on Women at Rutgers University; a Non-resident Faculty Fellowship at the Fred T. Korematsu Center for Law and Equality, and as an Independent Scholar in Residence at the Schomburg Center for Research in Black Culture.
 In 2011, Professor Hernandez was named a Fellow of the American Bar Foundation, and in 2009 she was elected to the American Law Institute.
 Hispanic Business Magazine selected her as one of the 100 Most Influential Hispanics of 2007.
 Professor Hernandez serves on the editorial boards of the Law and Social Inquiry Journal of the American Bar Foundation, the Revista Brasileira de Direito e Justiça/Brazilian Journal of Law and Justice, and the Latino Studies Journal published by Palgrave-Macmillian Press.